Integrate Google Drive to Microsoft Teams Properly

 - After that, your Google Drive is connected, and you will find your files under the Files section of your personal app list.

-Share or Upload Google Drive Files to Team Channels
+Share Google Drive File Links to Team Channels

 Sometimes users have to share individual files in the chat.
 For this, you can share the link to the files or upload them in Teams channel.